kklkkj/kklee/README.md

 1. Go to `chrome://extensions/`
 2. Enable `Developer mode` in the top-right corner of the page.
 3. Drag and drop the zip file into the page.
-4. Open the `details` of the extension and disable `Allow access to file URLs`.

 Newer versions will have to be installed manually like this too.

+## It doesn't work
+Did you:
+- Disable any extensions that are incompatible with kklee, such as Bonk Leagues Client
+- Refresh Bonk.io after installing

+It is also possible that a recent Bonk.io update broke the extension and it needs to be fixed.

+---
 ---
 ##### Ignore this if you just want to install the extension.
 ## Building